AthensFramework/Core/README.md

   1. Legible

-     *Framework* separates declaring *what elements be on a page* from *what those elements should look like* and the logic of *how those elements should behave*.
+     *Framework* separates declaring *what elements shall be on a page* from *what those elements should look like* and the logic of *how those elements should behave*.
 Under this model, creating a page is not much more complicated than simply listing the presentational elements that should be present.

   2. Extensible